-Dr. Wood has been commended by previous clients for her ability to assist in the whole process such as what records to review, possible legal strategies, clear detailed reports and a comfortable, clear communicator in court.
+Dr. Wood has been commended by previous clients for her ability to assist in the entire process, such as what records to review, possible legal strategies, clear detailed reports and for being a clear and comfortable communicator in court.

 Uniquely Qualified to Help you Win

-Dr. Wood’s main area of focus in the field of psychology is capacity in elder adults.
+Dr. Wood’s main area of focus in the field of psychology is capacity in elderly adults, which is significant in the realm of elder law.
 This experience makes her acutely knowledgeable of the issues involved in your case and in a position to positively impact your preparation like none other.